microsoft/Kusto-Query-Language/doc/min-aggfunction.md

 ---
 title: min() (aggregation function) - Azure Data Explorer
-description: This article describes min() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/05/2022
+description: Learn how to use the min() function to find the minimum value in a group. ms.reviewer: alexans ms.topic: reference ms.date: 01/08/2023
 ---
 # min() (aggregation function)